redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```

-4. Generate SSH keys so students can 'silently' SSH from the container.
+4. Generate keys so students can 'silently' SSH from the container.

 ```bash
 mkdir .ssh